sergey-s/use-axios-react/README.md

 ## Features

-- Hooks for ✅ data fetching and ✅ CRUD
+- Hooks for ✅ data fetching ✅ CRUD ✅ Batch operations
 - ✅ Request cancellation
 - ✅ Retry/reload callbacks
 - ✅ Zero-configuration, yet fully configurable when needed
 - ✅ No app architecture commitments, drop in into your React and Axios project and start using hooks in your new components
-- No extra-dependencies (React and Axios are peer depencies), thus minimum overhead if your project already uses Axios
+- No extra-dependencies (React and Axios are peer dependencies), thus minimum overhead if your project already uses axios
-- All Axios features
+- All axios features

 ## Installation